 Responsibility also involves ownership.
 St. Albertus Hall is the home of the residents, both individually and as a community of scholars and men.
 One of the signs of maturity is passing on what you have learned and experienced, giving back to the Hall, the School, and society.
 The Boarding Program is a training ground where by men of the Hall learn the value and importance of serving others and the community.
 One of the ways that this is encouraged is through involvement within the Hall’s and the School’s activities.

 The Boarding Program strengthens and exemplifies the preparatory experience, providing multiple ways for St. Mary’s Residents to develop into men.
 This program tries to make our students strive for excellence within themselves by utilizing the tools within their home away from home.

 Each room is complete with two beds, two desks with shelves and lighting, ample drawer and closet space for two students, a sink, and a mirror.
-A semi-private bathroom connects adjoining rooms.
+A private bathroom connects adjoining rooms.
 Students are responsible for the cleanliness of their own rooms and the bathroom.
-Families and students are expected to provide their own cleaning supplies and toiletry needs including, but not limited to, toilet paper, paper towels, etc. Students are responsible for their own laundry.
-No Residence Hall furniture is to be taken apart or moved from the rooms.
+Families and students are expected to provide their own cleaning supplies and toiletry needs including, but not limited to toilet paper, paper towels, etc. Students are responsible for their own laundry.
+No Residence Hall furniture is to be moved from the rooms.
 Seniors may place one personal chair in their room.